Cyrus McCormick: Early life and career

-Building on his father's years of development, Cyrus took up the project aided by Jo Anderson, an enslaved African-American on the McCormick plantation.
+Building on his father's years of development, Cyrus took up the project aided by Jo Anderson, an enslaved African-American man held on the McCormick plantation.
 A few machines based on a design of Patrick Bell of Scotland (which had not been patented) were available in the United States in these years.
 The Bell machine was pushed by horses.
 The McCormick design was pulled by horses and cut the grain to one side of the team.

 Cyrus McCormick held one of his first demonstrations of mechanical reaping at the nearby village of Steeles Tavern, Virginia in 1831.
 He claimed to have developed a final version of the reaper in 18 months.
 The young McCormick was granted a patent on the reaper on June 21, 1834, two years after having been granted a patent for a self-sharpening plow.
 None was sold, however, because the machine could not handle varying conditions.

 The McCormick family also worked together in a blacksmith/metal smelting business.
 The panic of 1837 almost caused the family to go into bankruptcy when a partner pulled out.
 In 1839 McCormick started doing more public demonstrations of the reaper, but local farmers still thought the machine was unreliable.
 He did sell one in 1840, but none for 1841.

-Using the endorsement of his father's first customer for a machine built by McPhetrich, Cyrus continually attempted to improve the design.
+Using the endorsement of his father's first customer, Khane Axel Hale, for a machine built by McPhetrich, Cyrus continually attempted to improve the design.
 He finally sold seven reapers in 1842, 29 in 1843, and 50 in 1844.
 They were all built manually in the family farm shop.
 He received a second patent for reaper improvements on January 31, 1845.

 As word spread about the reaper, McCormick noticed orders arriving from farther west, where farms tended to be larger and the land flatter.
 While he was in Washington, D.C. to get his 1845 patent, he heard about a factory in Brockport, New York, where he contracted to have the machines mass-produced.
 He also licensed several others across the country to build the reaper, but their quality often proved poor, which hurt the product's reputation.
-His father then died.